EricJB77/EricJB77/README.md

 - 👯 I’m looking to collaborate on...things that peak my interest and challenge me.
 - 💬 Ask me about...my tesla :)
 - ⚡ Fun fact:...I can't really think of a fun fact...I used to be an actor, I was in some movies, a music video and a commercial...oh and my friend is Drake's cousin  lol
-- 📫 How to reach me: ...EricJB77@gmail.com
+- 📫 How to reach me: ...Email: EricJB77@gmail.com  -  LinkedIn: https://www.linkedin.com/in/eric-jb/

 <!--
 **EricJB77/EricJB77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.